hyunsoo77/demo/README.md

 # Python_plot

-This repository is only for reviewing the examples of code encapsulation for reproducibility.
+This repository is only for reviewing the example of code encapsulation for reproducibility.

 Python_plot reads a tab-delimited file to generate a heatmap.
 This simple script will be encapsulated into a docker image.
 The docker image contains other dependent software including python3.
 Thus, python_plot.py inside this docker image can be executed without any software version issue.